Vizitest/docs/Writerside/topics/Add-new-project.md

 For a brand new project, select the **New** tab.
 If you already have a Vizitest project folder, select **Existing**.

 1. Enter a project name, such as **Vizitest Learn**.
 This can only contain valid file name characters.
-2. Provide the name of a folder where your project will exist.
-This can be anywhere on your machine but it must be a valid, absolute path and must already exist,
+2. Provide the name of a folder where your project can be found.
+This can be anywhere on your machine but it must be a valid, absolute path and must already exist.

 For new projects, you can optionally add...